ericsonga/APCSAReview/_sources/ArrayBasics/aLoopFrontToBack.rst

    :prefix: 7-3-
    :start: 1

-Using a For Loop to Loop Trough an Array
+Using a For Loop to Loop Through an Array
 ==========================================

 ..	index::